ryyeh/dsi-team4-project/README.md

 ### Linear Regression

+The linear regression was the first model we built as proof of concept.
+The input variable are the closing price of the 3 previous days.
+The model's predictions are on average $95.49 away from the actual values (MAE), which is 4.2% of the average close price ($2287.29).
+This indicates a relatively good model.

 ### KNN Regression

 The KNN regression predicts the coin's next day's closing price using past 5 days' closing prices and the %change in the past 5-day moving average of closing price.
 The resulting predictions and errors show that that KNN regression is range-bound and meets challenge with data that falls outside the training range.